FabricMC/kotlin-fabric-discord-bot/README.md

 **Note:** If you're testing the bot, make sure you have both privileged intents enabled for the OAuth app.
 [See here](https://discord.com/developers/docs/topics/gateway#privileged-intents) for more information.

+If you're using the bot via Docker, note that `GIT_DIRECTORY` will automatically be set to `/git`.
+You will most likely want to mount this directory.

 ## Configuration

 Note that the bot can be configured using a config file called `config.toml` instead if you prefer.
 The part